 Not only age, sex, population, religion, et cetera are considered but more specifically, common icons that seemed to be appearing in the responses of the subjects.
 Some of the symbols were of no surprise both from an historical and psychological perspective.
 Yet what was truly amazing was how these symbols seemed to cut across the different strata of the populations surveyed.
 And so in addition to the literature review, there was the overwhelming task of collating the symbols and attempting to decipher their meaning, even if that meant "imagicide" (Moon, 1990).
 But it became all too clear that analyzing this data, while possibly quite relevant information, took a back seat to interviewing people and gathering information that could impact the inclusion of the person's spiritual component in treatment.
-It seemed that talking to people about God's impact in their lives was more relative to the quest then collating the symbols and analyzing the results.
+It seemed that talking to people about God's impact and/or their belief system was more relative to the quest then collating the symbols and analyzing the results.
 The data merely punctuated the study.
 But the discussions generated spirit.
-The essence of the art was to transliterate this language.
+The essence of the art was to transliterate this language and allow it to inform treatment that included the entire person, both holistically and spiritually.
+Mind you, software programs that I now use (such as Genogram Analytics-see Horovitz, 2015) were not available to visually map psychosocial histories that included religiosity.
+Now, when I can determine straight away during an intake, a spiritual dimension and/or belief in God might be something that may be part of the treatment plan.
+And when it is, the BATA is one of the first assessments that I incorporate into the work.